-With a stronger foundation and understanding of the components of trial, students launch into the next seven weeks, focused on fine tuning skills and discovering new strategies and nuances in the courtroom.
-Students concentrate on mastering advanced evidentiary principles and rules, using their new knowledge to handle more and more difficult trial problems.
+With a stronger foundation and understanding of the components of trial, students launch into the next seven weeks, focused on fine tuning their advocacy skills and discovering new strategies and nuances in the courtroom.
+Students concentrate on mastering advanced evidentiary principles and rules, using their new knowledge to handle increasingly more difficult trial problems.

-Week two through nine continues with lectures and workshops, and adds in highly specialized guest speakers sharing tips and tricks on various litigation topics.
-Students also visit State and District Court hearing calendars.
-Trial lawyers inevitably claim that they truly only learn evidence once they understand how it is utilized throughout trial preparation, watching and doing cements this understanding.
-Our 1st STEP students complete the course with their second full trial.
-They graduate 1st STEP with the necessary skills to comfortably draft and argue motions, enter evidence into the record, and conduct witness examinations while integrating the Rules of Evidence seamlessly into practice.
+Weeks two through nine encompasses lectures and workshops, including highly specialized guest speakers sharing tips and tricks on various litigation topics.
+Students also have the opportunity to visit State and District Court hearing calendars.
+Trial lawyers collectively agree that they truly only learn evidence once they understand how it is utilized throughout trial preparation; student observation and skill practice cements this understanding.
+Our 1st STEP students complete the program by conducting their second full trial.
+Students graduate 1st STEP with the necessary skills to comfortably draft and argue motions, use exhibits and enter evidence, present effective jury addresses and conduct witness examinations while integrating the Rules of Evidence seamlessly into practice.

-Our honors litigation skills programs and innovative teaching techniques also prepare our students for success at local and national mock trial and moot court competitions.
-Participating students experience the opportunity to compete on a regional and national stage, providing them with first-hand experience arguing cutting edge cases and championing the latest legal and procedural issues.
+Our litigation skills programs and innovative teaching techniques also prepare our students for success at local and national mock trial and moot court competitions.
+Participating students experience the opportunity to compete on a regional and national stage, providing them with first-hand experience arguing cutting-edge cases and championing the latest legal and procedural issues.

-Our litigation students enjoy access to performance coaching and mentoring from world-class litigators, promoting their development into effective and persuasive legal advocates.
-Our Litigation Center programs are effective and empowering, designed to transform students into persuasive litigators.
+Litigation Center students enjoy access to performance coaching and mentoring from world-class litigators, promoting their development into effective and persuasive legal advocates.